jayrox/duckypad/README.md

 the following previews were generated using this script: https://github.com/jayrox/duckypad_profile_preview_gen

+i am starting to add some documentation to the keys using a comment format of `REM DOC: ` in the individual keys that will be parsed out by the generator code.

 # Profile 1: -

 |       |       |       |
 | :----------: | :----------: | :----------: |